 Baked Goods and Treats

-• Cookies and Fudge: Package in thrifted tins or cellophane bags with ribbons.
+• Cookies and fudge packaged in thrifted tins or inexpensive containers

 DIY Crafts

-• Bath Salts: Epsom salt, essential oils, and food coloring in mason jars.
+• Bath salts using Epsom salt, essential oils, and food coloring

-• Photo Frames: Decorate thrifted frames with family photos.
+• Photo frames decorated with simple craft supplies and family photos

-Tip: Dollar stores and thrift stores are great for supplies.
+Budget tip: Dollar stores and thrift stores are great for supplies and containers.

 Ideas for Gifts of Service and Experiences

-• Babysitting Coupons: Offer a free night of babysitting.
+Babysitting coupons Offer a free night of babysitting for parents

 Experience Gifts

-• Movie Night Kits: Popcorn, candy, and a streaming code.
+Movie night kit Popcorn, candy, and a note with a streaming pick

-• DIY Spa Kits: Homemade bath salts, scrubs, and candles.
+DIY spa kit Homemade bath salts, scrubs, and a candle

 How to Earn Extra Money for Christmas